zwecrab/NPU/A6_Talk_With_You/README.md

 ### Mitigating Generation of Unrelated Information

+To minimize unrelated information in RAG-based models, improvements have been applied to both the retriever and the generator models:

+- **Retriever Model:**
+  By refining the retrieval mechanism and optimizing the embedding strategy, documents retrieved are more closely aligned with query contexts, significantly reducing irrelevant content.

+- **Generator Model:**
-By strategically designing chatbot prompts to strictly avoid generating unrelated content, we significantly reduce instances where the model provides irrelevant or off-topic information.
-Additionally, the temperature parameter of the generator model has been decreased, which reduces randomness during text generation, thereby lowering the likelihood of model hallucinations.
+  Prompt design has been strategically adjusted to explicitly discourage the generation of unrelated information.
+Additionally, the temperature parameter has been lowered to decrease randomness during generation, further limiting instances of hallucinations and off-topic responses.

+These combined enhancements ensure that both retrieval accuracy and generation precision effectively address and mitigate unrelated information in responses.

 ---
 # Task 3: Chatbot Development